February 13 - March 2, 2025

 Security

-2. Visible Security Presence: You’ll notice visible security personnel at every event.
-They are here to ensure your safety and address any concerns promptly.
+2. Visible Security Presence: They are here to ensure your safety and address any concerns promptly.

-3. Collaboration with Local Authorities: We work closely with local police and law enforcement officials to coordinate security efforts.
-Their expertise and vigilance contribute to a secure festival experience.
+3. Collaboration with Local Authorities: Their expertise and vigilance contribute to a secure festival experience.

-Please take a minute to thank Our Police and Security Guards: We extend our gratitude to the dedicated police officers and security guards who tirelessly safeguard our festival.
-Their commitment allows us to celebrate cinema without worry.
+Please thank Our Police and Security Guards: Their commitment allows us to celebrate cinema without worry.

 Don't miss